 - Engage in outreach events such as staffing tables, K Week and Midterms and Finals events.

 - Assist in marketing and social media opportunities.

 - Volunteer for events with UK Libraries Philanthropy.

 The UK Libraries Ambassador Program spans the academic year and begins in the fall.
 Ambassadors are compensated $300 at the end of each semester for a total of $600 across the academic year.

 HOW TO APPLY

-Applications for the 2020-2021 Student Ambassador Program are being accepted now through August 19, 2020.
-To apply, please complete this form.
+Applications for the Student Ambassador Program are accepted each fall.

 For more information on UK Libraries' Student Ambassador Program or the application process, contact Jen Martin at email@example.com.